 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-If GTD returns after the original treatment, it is called recurrent.
+If GTD returns after the original treatment, it is called recurrent GTD.
 It may come back in the uterus (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatment described above, such as surgery or chemotherapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent GTD.
 Treatment is often effective for a recurrent GTD.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent GTD often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+People with recurrent GTD sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 If treatment does not work